United Nations General Assembly Third Committee: Working methods

 The work of the Third Committee begins in early October and is usually finished by the end of November.

 Unlike most other bodies of the General Assembly, the work of the Third Committee does not begin with a general debate between its members.
 Instead, its agenda items are debated individually from the beginning of the session.

 The Third Committee hosts interactive dialogues with the High Commissioner for Human Rights and the High Commissioner for Refugees each year.

 Current state

-In its 75th Session, the committee will focus on:
+In its 79th Session, the committee focused on: